MA History of ArtFind a programme

 See international equivalent qualifications on the International Office website.

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-Students who completed the MA programme in History of Art: Histories and Interpretations have gone into careers as journalists, art consultants, buying and marketing executives and gallery assistants.
+Students who completed the MA programme in History of Art have gone on to careers as journalists, art consultants, buying and marketing executives, and gallery assistants.